Ubaldo Jiménez: 2009-2011

 Jiménez was the third pitcher in MLB history to win 11 out of his first 12 games and have an ERA below 1.00 (0.93).
 He had the lowest ERA (0.78) in MLB history through 11 starts.
-In his one loss, he went seven innings, giving up two hits and one earned run in a 2–0 road loss against the Los Angeles Dodgers.
+In his one loss, he went seven innings, giving up two hits and one earned run in a 2–0 road loss against the Dodgers.

-On July 4, 2010, Jiménez was one of two Rockies, along with shortstop Troy Tulowitzki, selected as a National League All-Star to play in the 2010 Major League Baseball All-Star Game at Angel Stadium of Anaheim in Anaheim, California.
-He entered the game leading all Major League pitchers with a 15–1 record and a 2.20 ERA (as of July 8).
-On July 12, 2010, Jiménez was named the starting pitcher for the National League All-Star team ahead of fellow NL aces Tim Lincecum, Roy Halladay, and Adam Wainwright.
-In two scoreless innings he threw 25 pitches with two hits, one strikeout, one walk, and 3 baserunners.
-2010 was the NL's first All-Star win since 1996 and Jiménez's first All-Star selection.
-Jiménez would finish the season on a rough note, going 4–7 after the All-Star break.
+On July 4, Jiménez was one of two Rockies, along with shortstop Troy Tulowitzki, selected to play in the MLB All-Star Game at Angel Stadium in Anaheim, California.
+He entered the game leading the majors with a 15–1 record and 2.20 ERA.
+On July 12, Jiménez was named the starting pitcher for the NL All-Star team ahead Tim Lincecum, Roy Halladay, and Adam Wainwright.
+In two scoreless innings, he threw 25 pitches with two hits, one strikeout, and one walk.
+The NL won their first All-Star Game since 1996.
+Jiménez finished the season on a rough note, going 4–7 after the All-Star break.
 Jiménez finished 19–8 with 214 strikeouts an ERA of 2.88 in 221 2/3 innings pitched for the Rockies.
 His 19 wins set a single-season Rockies record.

 The following season, Jiménez through 21 starts was 6–9 for the Rockies, who at the time were considering trading Ubaldo.